What to Expect in Online Courses

 - Content area – All course content is in this area

-Online courses at Excelsior College are broken down into these learning modules, which are listed in order on the Homepage.
+Online courses at Excelsior University are broken down into these learning modules, which are listed in order on the Homepage.
 Modules are chunks of related information and activities.
 Some modules may be one week long, while others may last multiple weeks.
 Refer to the Course Schedule in the Course Syllabus for more information on how long each module will last and when activities are due.

 Each module generally contains: